peopledoc/vault-cli/README.md

                                a "password" key.
-  -b, --base-path TEXT         Base path for requests --backend TEXT               Name of the backend to use (requests, hvac) -h, --help                   Show this message and exit.
+  -b, --base-path TEXT         Base path for requests --backend TEXT               Name of the backend to use (requests, hvac) --config-file PATH           Config file to use.
+Use 'no' to disable config
+                               file.
+Default value: first of ./.vault.yml,
+                               ~/.vault.yml, /etc/vault.yml
+  -h, --help                   Show this message and exit.

 Commands: